 Not quite.
 You see, making money from money requires three things –commitment, discipline and forward planning.
 Without that, having money is no guarantee of financial security.

-The annals of famous people are absolutely littered with millions squandered.
+The history books of famous people are absolutely littered with the millions squandered.
 Michael Jackson was some USD 400 million in debt when he died.
-Rapper 50cent declared bankruptcy in 2016.
 The list of people with money woes despite earning a lot is long.
-MC Hammer, Marvin Gaye, Meatloaf, and Burt Reynolds are all on there.

 THIS LEADS US TO THREE KEY IDEAS:

-First, income is not wealth.
-If you’re making five figures and spending ten, you’re not wealthy.
+Firstly, just income is not wealth.
+If you’re making five figures and spending six, you’re not wealthy.
 You’re in debt.

-Second, being wealthy today is not guarantee of wealth tomorrow.
-Most people’s wealth depend on underlying assets in their portfolio, and these fluctuate.
+Second, being wealthy today is not a guarantee of wealth tomorrow.
+Most people’s wealth depends on their business value, property portfolio, crypto holdings or underlying assets in their portfolio, and these fluctuate.
 Stocks can go up and down, and business investments can fold.
 It takes careful long-term planning to make sure investments are sustainable.

-Third, you need careful wealth management and a prudent long-term approach to keep your portfolio growing despite market changes.
+Third, you need careful wealth management and a prudent long-term approach to keep your assets growing despite market and economic changes.

 So how do you convert earning money into being rich?
 Every story is different and everybody has their own goals and obligations.
-That’s why we always start our discussions by getting to know clients, and understanding them inside out.
+That’s why you should always start discussions with the very basics.

-But still, there are a few good habits you can get yourself into, starting today.
+There are a few very good habits you can get yourself into, starting today.

-Track your spend: You can’t budget if you’re not tracking your expenditure.
-Write down everything you spend – even if it’s something as trivial as a cup of coffee.
+Track your spending: You can’t budget if you’re not tracking your expenditure.
+Write down everything you spend – even if it’s something, then produce a simple profit on loss on You LTD. Be a Finance Director on You LTD.

-Save first: Most people spend when the pay check comes in, and hope to put aside something at the end of the month.
-Reverse that so that you pay your savings account first, and then spend from what is left.
+Save first: Most people spend when the money comes in, and hope to put aside something at the end of the month.
+Reverse that so that you pay into your savings accounts first, and then spend from what is left.

 Be careful of debt: There’s good debt and bad debt.
-Good debt is usually when you borrow for a meaningful asset – like a house, or a car.
+Good debt is usually when you borrow for a meaningful asset – like a property or leveraged portfolio.
 Bad debt is used to fuel your lifestyle.
 Be careful of both sorts of debt, but avoid the latter like the plague.

-Hire a financial adviser or wealth planner: People – even those who’re good with numbers – are often bad at managing their own wealth.
+Hire an adviser: People – even those who are good with numbers – are often bad at managing, building and creating their own wealth.
 It comes from a lack of objectivity, of being too close to see the big picture.
-That’s where a trusted financial adviser comes in – with unbiased advice and goals for you to hit.
-Don’t hesitate – because this is one area of life where a fresh pair of eyes are incredibly useful.
+That’s where a trusted adviser comes in – with unbiased advice and goals for you to hit.
+Don’t hesitate – because this is one area of life where a fresh pair of eyes is incredibly useful.

 So there you have it.
 Making it is easier than keeping it, but we hope we’ve given you a framework to think about!